eniola-ajala/DPHI-Courses/README.md

-## Data Science and Machine learning
+## Data Science and Machine Learning